ardanlabs/gotraining/README.md

 **_Currently Scheduled Enrollment Classes:_**
 [Miami Go Bootcamp - Nov 21st/22nd](https://www.eventbrite.com/e/go-programming-bootcamp-tickets-13757443885)

-Hour training classes are used for workshops and exclude time for working through the exercises.
-Email for workshop pricing.
+Hour training classes are used for workshops and meetups and exclude time for working through the exercises.
+These events are free.

 **_Currently Scheduled Workshops:_**
 [Ironhack Dolphin Stadium - Oct 25th](http://www.meetup.com/Ironhack/events/212503912/)

+**_Currently Scheduled Meetups:_**
+Available

 **If you are interested in holding an event in your area please let me know.
 I will work with you and your organization to help make it happen.**